What is a Term Insurance Policy

 So, now you know what features to look at when you compare the available term plans and settle on the best plan which your money can buy.
 Knowing the parameters was the first step but how can you compare the available plans?
 Where would you get the knowledge of the available plans which would enable you to buy the best term insurance plan in India?

 Don’t worry; we help you to do exactly that.
 We also have a term insurance calculator which allows you to first calculate the required level of coverage and then our best term insurance comparison tool which helps you in comparing the available term insurance plans easily through our online portal.
 The entire process takes less than 10 minutes and enables you to buy the best term insurance plan in India.
-You need to visit our website, provide the required details and our executives help you in settling on the best available term plan which matches your exact needs.
+You need to visit www.policyadvisor.in, provide the required details and our executives help you in settling on the best available term plan which matches your exact needs.
 So, find out your requirement and use the best term insurance comparison in India tool to compare term insurance plans available and buy the one which actually suits you.

 1. Ask about the insurance companies claim settlement ratio